GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 - authorization_redirect_uri: URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization
 - op_host: URL of the OpenID Connect Provider (OP)
 - post_logout_uri: (Optional) URL to which the user is redirected to after successful logout
-- application_type: (Optional) Kind of the application.
+- application_type: (Optional) Application type, the default values are native or web.
 The default, if omitted, is web.
-The defined values are native or web
 - response_types: (Optional) Determines the authorization processing flow to be used
-- grant_types: (Optional) Grant Types that the Client is declaring that it will restrict itself to using
+- grant_types: (Optional) Grant types that the client is declaring that it will restrict itself to using
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
-- acr_values: (Optional) Required for extended authentication.
-Custom authentication script from Gluu server
+- acr_values: (Optional) Custom authentication script from the Gluu server.
+Required for extended authentication.
 - client_name: (Optional) Client application name
-- client_jwks_uri: (Optional) URL for the Client's JSON Web Key Set (JWKS) document
+- client_jwks_uri: (Optional) URL for the client's JSON Web Key Set (JWKS) document
-- client_token_endpoint_auth_method: (Optional) Requested Client Authentication method for the Token Endpoint
+- client_token_endpoint_auth_method: (Optional) Requested client authentication method for the Token Endpoint
 - client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OP
 - client_frontchannel_logout_uris: (Optional) Client application Logout URL
-- client_sector_identifier_uri: (Optional) URL using the https scheme to be used in calculating Pseudonymous Identifiers by the OP
+- client_sector_identifier_uri: (Optional) URL using the HTTPS scheme to be used in calculating pseudonymous identifiers by the OpenID Connect Provider (OP)
-- contacts: (Optional) Array of e-mail addresses of people responsible for this Client
+- contacts: (Optional) Array of e-mail addresses of people responsible for this client
-- ui_locales: (Optional) End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- ui_locales: (Optional) End user's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
-- claims_locales: (Optional) End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- claims_locales: (Optional) End user's preferred languages and scripts for claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
 - client_id: (Optional) Client ID from OpenID Connect Provider (OP).
-Should be passed with the Client Secret
+Should be passed with the Client Secret.
 - client_secret: (Optional) Client Secret from OpenID Connect Provider (OP).
-Should be passed with the Client ID
+Should be passed with the Client ID.
-- claims_redirect_uri: (Optional)
+- claims_redirect_uri: (Optional) The URI to which the client wishes the authorization server to direct the requesting party’s user agent after completing its interaction
 - conn_type: 'local' for oxd-server and 'web' for oxd-https-extension
 - conn_type_value: 'oxd port number' for oxd-server type and ' oxd-https-extension URL' for  oxd-https-extension type